mikf/gallery-dl/docs/options.md

     --clear-cache MODULE        Delete cached login sessions, cookies, etc. for MODULE (ALL to delete everything)
-    --cookies FILE              File to load additional cookies from --cookies-from-browser BROWSER[+KEYRING][:PROFILE][::CONTAINER]
+    --cookies FILE              File to load additional cookies from --cookies-from-browser BROWSER[/DOMAIN][+KEYRING][:PROFILE][::CONTAINER]
-                                Name of the browser to load cookies from, with optional keyring name prefixed with '+', profile prefixed with ':', and container prefixed with '::' ('none' for no container)
+                                Name of the browser to load cookies from, with optional domain prefixed with '/', keyring name prefixed with '+', profile prefixed with ':', and container prefixed with '::' ('none' for no container)

 ## Output Options:
     -q, --quiet                 Activate quiet mode